JCR64/GoldenEye-007-N64-Gun-Game/README.md

 800AA653 0013
 ```

-The cheats are seperate for each player, but they are essentially the same cheat repeated.
-The cheat basically looks for how many times the player has killed the other player, and sets their weapon accordingly.
+The cheats are seperate for each player, but they are essentially the same codes repeated.
+The code basically looks for how many times the player has killed the other player, and sets their weapon accordingly.
 Some extra weapon levels are added to the end which are all Golden Gun, this is because it is possible to get negative points from suicide while using explosive weapons.

 ## Issues